|

 Android Overlay Mouse Cursor

-The code is available on Google Code, under GPL.
+The code is available on Github, under GPL.
 Use it only if you understand the terms of Open Source software distributed under GPL.

 The library and a sample can be downloaded here or EventInjector